 Student Conduct Record

 The College maintains student conduct records as part of student education records in accordance with the Family Educational Rights and Privacy Act, 20 U.S.C.S. §1232g (FERPA).
-Students may request to review their student conduct record by contacting the Office of the Vice President for College and Community Engagement, in writing.
+Students may request to review their student conduct record by contacting the Office of the Dean of Students, in writing.

 No earlier than seven years following the resolution of any conduct case (including fulfillment of any relevant sanctions), a student’s conduct record may be purged in accordance with campus procedures if there is no longer an administrative value to the record and the individual’s relationship to the campus has ended.